DFE-Digital/buy-for-your-school/doc/Merging FABS code.md

 - **Production**: Enable gradually (maybe percentage-based rollout via Flipper groups)

 **Default behavior when flag is OFF**:
-- Redirect root and public routes to external FABS site (via `ENV["FABS_EXTERNAL_URL"]`)
+- On the **infrastructure-only branch** (off `main`): no effect (no controllers inherit from `Fabs::ApplicationController` yet).
+- On the **combined GHBS branch** (after rebase on main and wiring controllers):
+  - Any public-facing controller inheriting from `Fabs::ApplicationController` will redirect to `ENV["GHBS_HOMEPAGE_URL"]` when the flag is OFF (preserving current external GHBS behaviour).
-- Keep BFYS case management functionality unaffected (always accessible to authenticated users)
+  - BFYS case management functionality remains unaffected (still behind authentication and not using this base controller).

 **Benefits**:
 - Can test thoroughly in dev without affecting other environments